Shin Maou Golvellius – A Valley of Quality

 My friend Shota and I were arguing the other day about what is to be done.
 He took what I would describe as a mild and possibly self-defeating attitude regarding ideology and he accused me of an all or nothing approach that was ultimately more likely to paralyze than inspire.
 I see value in clearly defining the mountain we are moving towards regardless of if we ever reach it.
 It provides direction and can keep us from chasing waterfalls, or even making phony calls.
 Our conversation was vague enough to be applicable to the desire of achieving world socialism or the viewing of every episode of Double Dare.
 Of course both of us are much more mired in the academic than actual praxis because we generally desire to be seated on couches rather than interacting with strangers.

-Shota’s incremental position may seem politically defensible to cowards unwilling to have grandiose, unprovable ideologies that implode the moment they meet reality but it has been my experience that the absence of a grand vision hampers coherent video game collecting. → Lame is what happens when you’re busy making other plans.
+Shota’s incremental position may seem politically defensible to cowards unwilling to have grandiose, unprovable ideologies that implode the moment they meet reality but it has been my experience that the absence of a grand vision hampers coherent video game collecting. → SaGa 3: Shadow or Write

 How many games does it have?